 The likes of ARB, Ironman and Pedders have countless MU-X components out there, since these are popular among grey nomads and 4×4 enthusiasts alike.

 You can view more futher information on interior inclusions and options within the official Isuzu MU-X page.
-Or download the official specification sheet to see a side by side comparison of inclusions offered across the range.
+Or use the official comparison tool to see a side by side comparison of inclusions offered across the range.

 |Isuzu MU-X||Toyota Prado|